This post contains affiliate links.

 Then repeat that:

-remaining veggie sauce > remaining cooked pasta > remaining ricotta mixture > remaining cheese
+remaining veggie sauce > remaining cooked pasta > remaining ricotta mixture > remaining mozzarella

-• Baked: For about 30 minutes, or until cheese is golden and melted and sauce is bubbling around the outside.
-If the cheese browns too quickly, cover the dish with aluminum foil.
+• Baked: Place an empty baking sheet on a lower rack to catch any drips.
+Bake for about 30 minutes, or until cheese is golden and melted and sauce is bubbling around the outside.
 Allow to rest for a few minutes before serving.

 Notes